mobxjs/mobx-react/README.md

 ### `componentWillReact` (lifecycle hook)

 React components usually render on a fresh stack, so that makes it often hard to figure out what _caused_ a component to re-render.
-When using `mobx-react` you can define a new life cycle hook, `componentWillReact` (pun intended) that will be triggered when a component will be scheduled to re-render because data it observes has changed.
+When using `mobx-react` you can define a new life cycle hook, `componentWillReact` (pun intended) that will be triggered when a component will be scheduled to re-rendered because data it observes has changed.
 This makes it easy to trace renders back to the action that caused the rendering.

 ```javascript